Guinea Pigs at a Glance

 Getting to Know Your New Guinea Pig Companions

-When you first get your guinea pigs home, do not be surprised if they need some time to adjust to their new surroundings.
+When you first get your guinea pigs home, they will need some time to adjust to their new surroundings.
 They will probably be skittish and may hide and or run when you enter the room.
 It’s ok to start holding them and interacting gently with them, but be patient.
 Don’t forget, they’re prey animals and this means it’s natural for them to want to hide to protect themselves.
 With lots of love and patience, you’ll win over their trust.
 Guinea pigs are pretty good at learning when veggie time is too and before long they’ll be wheeking at the sound of your refrigerator opening!

 In homes with small children (11 and under), we recommend parents pick up the guinea pigs and hand them to the child while the child is seated.
 Allowing a small child to walk around holding a scared and squirming piggy can lead to a dropped piggy.